Electric blanket

 Which warmth class of comforters is the warmest?

-Which duvet is the warmest?
+Which duvet is the hottest?
 The answer to this question is seemingly very simple.
 After all, comforters from heat class 1 are seemingly always the warmest.
-However, before you get busy with this information.
-Please read on because there is more than just heat.
+However, before you get busy with this information, it is best to read on because there is more than just heat.

 Thus, ambient temperature, the insulation of your bedroom, the properties of a quilt and your personal preferences also play a very powerful role.
 Dive into the wonderful world of duvet offerings and the theoretical explanation of how heat classes are created?